SMFawaz24/interchronos-astronomy-app/README.md

 ---

-> “Journey through time and discover astronomical events that shaped our universe.”
+> “Journey through time and discover the astronomical events that shaped our universe.”

 ---